Utdanningsdirektoratet/Grep-komponenter/README.md

 The release-workflow can also be manually triggered from [here](https://github.com/Utdanningsdirektoratet/Grep-komponenter/actions/workflows/release.yml), but will still only release if there is a commit with a valid prefix.

 ### Important
-- Commits with the `chore` prefix will skip the release-workflow job
 - Feature-branches have to start with `feature/` to be included in the release-workflow. **Example:** `feature/some-feature`
 - Published versions from a valid feature-branch will get the branch-name, excluding the `feature/` part, as a dist-tag in NPM. **Example:** `feature/some-feature` on version 0.18.0 will become `0.18.0-some-feature.1` and can be installed by running `npm i grep-components@some-feature`